 Total cost-share will not exceed 90% of the eligible reasonable cost of the practices.
-Cost-share for unused well sealing, after any other state or local funding sources are established at 50% of the eligible reasonable cost of the practice.
 Cost share will not be calculated including permit costs.
-Percentage rates will only apply to structural practices that provide a measureable benefit to water quality and quantity concerns.
+Percentage rates will only apply to structural practices that provide a measurable benefit to water quality, water quantity concerns and habitat.

 Land occupier is required to submit a bid from two contractors of their choosing prior to approval of the cost-share contract.
 Percent of eligible costs will be based on the lowest bid submitted.
-Land occupiers can choose to work with anyone, but will only receive cost-share based on the lowest bid.
+Land occupiers can choose to work with anyone but will only receive cost-share based on the lowest bid.